 In terms of the site itself, the underlying mechanics might be different to that of PokerStars.
 But the features you can access aren’t.
 Global Poker offers a variety of tournaments, cash games, and promotions.
 The overall vibe at Global Poker PA is fun.
 Quirky tournament names like The Teaser and Eyes Wide Shut remind you the entertainment is paramount.
 Everyone is welcome at this site, but we think you’ll find it particularly appealing if you’re a beginner or novice.

-PokerStars was the first site licensed in Pennsylvania.
-However, it won’t be the last.
-PokerStars Pennsylvania went live in November 2019 after partnering with Mount Airy Casino.
+PokerStars was the first to be licensed in the state because PokerStars Pennsylvania went live in November 2019 after partnering with Mount Airy Casino.
 The deal marked a change for the company’s fortunes as it had previously struggled to get a New Jersey license.

 Although it eventually launched in the Garden State in 2016, its peers had a three-year head start.
 In the Keystone State, PokerStars was given the green light ahead of everyone else.
 This made it the only legal Pennsylvania site in 2019 and for much of 2020.
-However, it won’t hold a monopoly forever. partypoker and 888Poker are set to go live in the state.
-After that, anything could happen.
+However, it didn't hold the monopoly for long because BetMGM PA followed in April 2021 after partnering with Hollywood Casino after its previous launches in New Jersey (2018) and Michigan (2021).
+We're also expecting partypoker and 888Poker to go live in the state pretty soon.
+After that, anything can appen.

 With a population of almost 13 million, Pennsylvania is tipped to become a leading regulated gaming market in the US.
 The current leader, New Jersey, has a population just shy of 9 million.
 Therefore, based on residents alone, Pennsylvania could become the place to play online.